 You can preview the effects of a rule without enforcing it.
 In preview mode, actions are noted in Cloud Monitoring.
 You can choose to preview individual rules in a security policy, or you can preview every rule in the policy.

-You can enable preview mode for a rule by using the
+You can enable preview mode for a rule by using the Google Cloud CLI and the

 --preview flag of